roadrunner-server/roadrunner-docs/intro/config.md

       # This option is required
       driver: nats

+      # Driver's configuration
+      #
+      # Should not be empty
+      config:

         # Pipeline priority
         #
         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 2

         # NATS prefetch
         #
         # Messages to read into the channel
         prefetch: 100

         # NATS subject
         #
         # Default: default
         subject: default

         # NATS stream
         #
         # Default: default-stream
         stream: foo

         # The consumer will only start receiving messages that were created after the consumer was created
         #
         # Default: false (deliver all messages from the stream beginning)
         deliver_new: true

         # Consumer rate-limiter in bytes https://docs.nats.io/jetstream/concepts/consumers#ratelimit
         #
         # Default: 1000
         rate_limit: 100

-      # Delete the stream when after pipeline stopped
+        # Delete the stream when after pipeline was stopped
         #
         # Default: false
         delete_stream_on_stop: false

         # Delete message from the stream after successful acknowledge
         #
         # Default: false
         delete_after_ack: false

   # list of pipelines to be consumed by the server automatically at the start, keep empty if you want to start consuming manually
   consume: